bcoffe/giab-highC/readme.md

 use this command to find local web server:

-ps -aux | grep npm
+ps -aux | grep node

 Then look for process number (e.g., 32556) and then use the kill command, replacing {process number} with the number you found.